 5. Manage stress better

-Modern life is full of stress and we’ve been told for a long time that stress is bad for our health.
+Modern life is full of stress and we’ve been told many times that stress is bad for our health.
 But a study from researchers at the University of Wisconsin-Madison suggests that the worry we feel about the impact stress has on our health could be the most deadly part of stress.
 Their study found that not only experiencing a lot of stress, but also believing it was damaging your health increased the risk of premature death by 43 percent.

 Alternatively, Harvard researchers found that simply encouraging study subjects to shift their thinking about stress had a noticeable impact on the ability to deal with and excel in a stressful situation.
 A group of the subjects were informed about and then considered how the physical responses of the body – including faster heartbeat, faster breathing, and rising blood pressure – are all the body’s way to distribute more oxygen and fuel and therefore increase our ability to respond and win in any given situation.
 The study showed that group then performed significantly better in a public speaking/test exercise in front of a hostile audience.